bil022/ProbeDesign/README.md

 > ...<br/>

 The **FMOD** and **SULF1** are gene names, **AACTTTTCAGAGAGTGACCACGTCCCTCTG** is the probe sequence, and **chr1:203351042:16** are chromosome and positions, where **0** or **16** present the forward and reverse strand.

+## Esitimated running time
+For the installation, most of the tasks require less than 1 min.
+The building of genome indices (BWS) may take a few hours.
+For the probe design, one design of 326 genes took about 2 hours.
+And the job runs in a *batch mode*, it will still need about 1 hour even with one gene.